Distributed Online Optimization for Multi-Agent Optimal Transport: Conclusion

 \section{Conclusion}

-In this work, we proposed a scalable, distributed iterative proximal point algorithm for large-scale optimal transport of multi-agent collectives.
+We proposed a scalable, distributed iterative proximal point algorithm for large-scale optimal transport of multi-agent collectives.
 We obtained a dynamical formulation of optimal transport of agents, for metric transport costs that are conformal to the Euclidean distance.
-We proposed a distributed primal-dual algorithm to be implemented by the agents to obtain local estimates of the Kantorovich potential, which are then used as local objectives in a proximal point algorithm for transport.
-We studied the behavior of the transport in simulation and presented an analysis in the continuous time and~$N \rightarrow \infty$ limit for the system of PDEs describing the evolution of the collective, establishing asymptotic stability of the transport.
-We explored in simulation the suboptimality of the on-the-fly implementation.
-Characterizing analytically the extent of the trade-off between optimality and on-the-fly implementation is left for future work.
+We proposed a distributed primal-dual algorithm to be implemented by the agents to obtain local estimates of the Kantorovich potential, which are then used to implement the multi-agent optimal transport.
+We studied the behavior of the transport in simulation and investigated the suboptimality of the online implementation.
+The analytic characterization of the extent of the trade-off between optimality and the online nature of the implementation is left for future~work.